LU-CSML/LU-CSML/README.md

 General notes:

-<text> indicates the text or message
+&gt text &lt indicates the text or message

 [optional] an optional argument

 In this flavour of markdown a colon \: needs to be proceeded by an escape character\: <pre><code> \: </code></pre>